 Besides, the Tokaido Shinkansen trains stop at Tokyo, Ueno, and Shinagawa stations.

 Yamanote line stations

-Shinjuku is maybe the world’s busiest train station, with over 2 million passengers going in and out on a daily basis, and connecting with the Narita Express to Narita Airport, among other lines.
+Shinjuku Station is maybe the world’s busiest train hub, with over 2 million passengers going in and out on a daily basis, and connecting with the Narita Express to Narita Airport, among other lines.
 Apart from a station, Shinjuku is also the name of an important business and shopping center.
 Make sure to visit the observatories on the 45th floor of each of the twin towers of the Tokyo Metropolitan Government Office for some great views of the city.

 The Shinjuku Gyoen National Garden is a quiet and serene garden.
 Perfect for leisure walks away from the city noise, this garden is the home of a countless number of small and authentic Japanese bars.
 And if you still can’t get enough, visit Kagurazaka – a great neighborhood with a lot of restaurants, offering delicious food at reasonable prices.

 You can also visit Shin-Okubo, which is the next station counter-clockwise.
 This is the entrance to Tokyo’s very own Korean town, a vibrant area full of street food stalls, markets, karaoke, bars and restaurants reminiscent of South Korean culture.

 The Yoyogi station is situated between the north entrance of the Meiji Shrine, part of the Yoyogi Park and the Shinjuku Gyoen National Garden.
 The garden is quite famous in Japan because of the animated movie “The garden of words”, based on these same gardens.
 The Yoyogi station is located in very close proximity to the Shinjuku station.